Claire-Eleutheriane/educational_book/tsp_book/docs/centrifugal_pump.md

 output_notebook()
 ```

+The efficiency of the pump is quantified by its hydraulic efficiency $\eta_h$, and the pump head $h_n$.
+The hydraulic efficiency relates the useful mechanical work to the work produced by the shaft.
+It is linked the hydraulic torque $T_h$.
+The pump head is the height at which the pump can raise water up.

 The centrifugal pump has two characteristic functions, usually provided by the manufacturer.
 Both apply to the angle between the average volumetric flow rate $q$ divided by the shaft angular speed $\omega$: